 - Secondly, you need to install a suitable door for your bathroom.
 You will be required to cut out the partition wall if you have a large steel sheet or timber panel.
 Alternatively, you can invest in a partition that is just enough to cover the area beside the door.
 For this, you will have to measure your bathroom door and the total partition space.

 Once you have separated your bathroom from your living space, you can focus on creating your bathroom interiors.
 You will install a floor and walls inside the bathroom.
 For building this DIY container home, we used anti-slip tiles for the bathroom floor.
 They are both trendy and functional for bathrooms and are available in beautiful designs.
 You can always choose a design of your liking.
-The anti-slip feature ensures safety while walking on the wet floor surface.
+The anti-slip feature ensures safety while walking on a wet floor surface.

 For constructing our bathroom walls, we used laminated vinyl sheets.
 These sheets are best for bathrooms as they efficiently resist moisture and are also inexpensive at the same time.
 You can also consider using wall tiles for building your bathroom walls.
 Both these options are great as they require minimal maintenance and can be cleaned quite easily.

-Temperature control is an important aspect that requires your attention before you give final touches to your house.
+Temperature control is an important aspect that requires your attention before you give the final touches to your house.
 There are many ways of insulating your shipping container home.
 In this construction, we used spray foam insulation for a variety of benefits it offers:

 - It makes your living space both watertight and insulated.